 A GARDP funded and sponsored international, multi-centre, multi-site personalised randomised controlled trial comparing novel combination and existing antibiotic regimens for the empiric treatment of clinically diagnosed neonatal sepsis.
-The trial investigates multiple antibiotic regimens using the PRACTical design and incorporating a Sequential Multiple Assignment Randomised Trial (SMART) design to allow randomisation to second-line antibiotic treatment where indicated.
+The trial investigates multiple antibiotic regimens using the PRACTical trial design and incorporates a Sequential Multiple Assignment Randomised Trial (SMART) design to allow randomisation to second-line antibiotic treatment where indicated.
 Part 1 of this trial has now completed having been undertaken in Kenya and South Africa.
-Part 2 will recruit from 20 neonatal units in the global South, including sites in South Africa, Kenya, Ghana, Uganda, Vietnam, India, Pakistan and Bangladesh.
+Part 2 will involve more than 20 neonatal units in the global South, including sites in South Africa, Kenya, Ghana, Uganda, Vietnam, Pakistan, Bangladesh and India.